 Attendance Credit Loss Overview

-Attendance Credit Loss is enabled by creating “Credit Loss Rules”.
+Automatic Attendance Credit Loss is enabled by creating “Credit Loss Rules”.
+If there are rules in place, it can be disabled by checking off Disable Attendance Credit Loss option.

 Allow Teachers to Post Credit Loss

-Whether teachers are allowed to post attendance totals during Grade Posting
+Whether teachers are allowed to post attendance totals when Grade Posting is open

 Default Reason Code